 at the bottom of the file under pi ALL=(ALL) etc. add the following line

 You should now be able to use both of these buttons.

 The next panel provides a simple way to delete some or all of the stored readings in the database in the event that disk space is at a premium.
-Finally, the Misc Settings panel allows you to update all the alert values, set the timings (in seconds) between readings, emails and how long to stop the sensor readings when the pause button is pressed on the main page.
-Multiple alert email addresses can be added but need to separate with a comma.
-Multiple settings can be changed at once and when you click to update a popup will appear letting you know that new values have been successfully written to the database and the page reloaded.
+Finally the Misc Settings panel allows you to update all the alert values, set the timings (in seconds) between readings, emails and how long to stop the sensor readings when the button is pressed on the main page.
+Multiple alert email addresses can be added but need to separated by a comma.
+Multiple settings can be changed at once and when you click update a popup will appear letting you know that new values have been successful written to the database and the page reloaded.

 With the Pi configured as a web server, if you have linked it to a domain name it might be worth considering some basic security depending on what you are planning to use it for.
 To add a username and password to the apache website only requires a couple of steps and will help to limit access from both people and bots.